 Learning to accept that friendships might change is one of the hardest things to accept on this journey.
 You might also find that you do not want to hang out with the same people if you feel like they are bad influences.
-You might want to try to find a new group of friends that have the same healthy lifestyle.
+You might want to try to find a new group of friends that have the same healthy lifestyle and understand the importance of nutrition after bariatric surgery.
 Regardless of whether you lose or gain friends, you must remember your worth.

 In the end, you must remember you took this step for yourself.
 You wanted to be healthier and live your best life.
 The friends and family that are meant to be in your life will stay in your life no matter what.
 So, go out there and do your thing and love those that support you on this crazy journey!

 Read More: Building a Support System After Weight Loss Surgery